-14. The JI mechanism was established by Article 6 of the Kyoto Protocol to enable Annex I Parties (or legal entities authorized by them) to support projects that reduce emissions, or enhance removals, of greenhouse gas (GHG) emissions in other Annex I Parties, thereby enhancing the cost-effectiveness of mitigation actions in meeting the emission targets of Annex I Parties under the Kyoto Protocol.
-The guidelines for the implementation of Article 6 are set out in the annex to decision 9/CMP.1 (JI guidelines).

-15. Though it is often compared with the CDM, which was established by Article 12 of the Kyoto Protocol and enables Annex I Parties (or legal entities authorized by them) to support projects in non-Annex I Parties, JI differs in two key aspects:

-- (a) JI operates within the overall cap on emissions established by the Kyoto Protocol for Annex I Parties.
-As a direct consequence, JI projects and their associated offset credits, known as emission reduction units (ERUs), result in redistributing the emission reduction effort undertaken by Annex I Parties without impacting on the overall magnitude of the effort required by these Parties; - (b) JI is flexible in the type of emission reduction or removal enhancement opportunities that may be undertaken, with no limitations other than the use of ERUs from nuclear activities.

-16. The two "tracks" established for JI initially arose from the consideration of eligibility requirements that must be met by Parties before they may issue and transfer and/or acquire ERUs.
+- 15. The JI mechanism was established by Article 6 of the Kyoto Protocol to enable Annex I Parties (or legal entities authorized by them) to support projects that reduce emissions, or enhance removals, of greenhouse gas (GHG) emissions in other Annex I Parties, thereby enhancing the cost-effectiveness of mitigation actions in meeting the emission targets of Annex I Parties under the Kyoto Protocol.
+The guidelines for the implementation of Article 6 are set out in the annex to decision 9/CMP.1 (JI guidelines). - 16.
+Though it is often compared with the CDM, which was established by Article 12 of the Kyoto Protocol and enables Annex I Parties (or legal entities authorized by them) to support projects in non-Annex I Parties, JI differs in two key aspects: - (a) JI operates within the overall cap on emissions established by the Kyoto Protocol for Annex I Parties.
+As a direct consequence, JI projects and their associated offset credits, known as emission reduction units (ERUs), result in redistributing the emission reduction effort undertaken by Annex I Parties without impacting on the overall magnitude of the effort required by these Parties;3 - (b) JI is flexible in the type of emission reduction or removal enhancement opportunities that may be undertaken, with no limitations other than the use of ERUs from nuclear activities. - 17.
+The two "tracks" established for JI initially arose from the consideration of eligibility requirements that must be met by Parties before they may issue and transfer or acquire ERUs.
 These requirements relate to the accounting systems and processes that Parties are required to institute, at a national level, to measure their annual emissions and removal enhancements of GHGs and demonstrate compliance with their emission commitments.

-- 17. Specifically, the eligibility requirements for JI that must be met by Annex I Parties are as follows: - (a) It is a Party to the Kyoto Protocol; - (b) Its assigned amount has been calculated and recorded; - (c) It has in place a national system for the estimation of emissions and removals; - (d) It has in place a national registry; - (e) It has submitted the most recent inventory of emissions and removals that is required;
+The JISC, its twenty-first meeting (April 2010), launched a call for public inputs on experience with the verification procedure under the JISC.
+A summary of the public inputs received was considered at the twenty-second meeting of the JISC (June 2010) and may be found under: http://ji.unfccc.int/Sup Committee/Meetings/022/Annex4.pdf>.

-&lt;sup>3 This differs from the CDM, for which certified emission reductions (CERs) are generated outside the overall emission cap for Annex I Parties and lead to increased Annex I emissions when used for compliance purposes.
+This differs from the CDM, for which certified emission reductions (CERs) are generated outside the overall emission cap for Annex I Parties and lead to increased Annex I emissions when used for compliance purposes.